hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/attestation-interface.md

 This interface is available both inside and outside of an enclave.

 ```
-int verify_attestation(
+int verify_evidence(
-    uint8_t* attestation,
+    uint8_t* evidence,
-    uint32_t attestation_length,
+    uint32_t evidence_length,
     uint8_t expected_statement,
     uint32_t expected_statement_length,
     uint8_t* expected_code_id,
     uint32_t expected_code_id_length);
 ```
-The `verify_attestation` accepts as input the attestation to be verified, the expected statement computed by the caller (which will have to match the attestation statement), and the expected identity of the code computed by the caller (which will have to match the code identity included in the attestation).
+The `verify_evidence` accepts as input the (publicly-verifiable) evidence to be verified, the expected statement computed by the caller (which will have to match the attestation statement), and the expected identity of the code computed by the caller (which will have to match the code identity included in the attestation).
 It returns `0` on error.

 ### Details related to EPID-based SGX attestations

+The function caller supplies:
-The `attestation` parameter contains the publicly verifiable report issued by IAS.
+1. the `evidence` parameter containing the publicly-verifiable report issued by IAS.
+This is different than the output of the `get_attestation`, which is the IAS-verifiable quote.
-The function caller computes the expected statement, usually as the hash of some data.
+2. the expected statement, which typically is the concatenation of some public keys.
-Such caller also provides the expected code identity which, in this case, is a hash that must match MRENCLAVE field in the attestation.
+3. the expected code identity which, in this case, is a hash that must match MRENCLAVE field in the attestation.